frctl/fractal/docs/web/overview.md

 ```
 ### Theme

 The theme you'd like to use for the web preview UI.
 Note that you must install the theme as a NPM dependency as well as specifying it's name here.
-See the [web UI documentation](/docs/web/overview.md) for more information.
+See the [themes documentation](/docs/web/themes.md) for more information.

 ```js
 fractal.set('plugins.web.theme', 'my-custom-theme');